 The British version of America’s first Capitol album, Meet The Beatles, is called With The Beatles.
 The American version is far superior, because it has three excellent songs that were not on the British album…”I Want To Hold Your Hand”, “I Saw Her Standing There”, and “This Boy”.
-Those three important songs lead off the American album (The Beatles’ introduction to most Americans), and make the album much better than the British version.
+Those three important songs lead off the American album, which was The Beatles’ introduction to most Americans.
 Good move Capitol.

 Above is a photo of my CD’s (with cardboard sleeves) of the American releases by Capitol records.
 These 1964 & 1965 albums were made available in this form in 2004 & 2006.
 It didn’t simply give American fans a chance to enjoy the albums as we knew them, but for the first time it gave us remastered STEREO versions of many songs that had previously only been available in mono.
 That was the real draw.

 British albums normally had 14 songs, and U.S. albums usually only had 11 or 12.
 Capitol used this as an opportunity to “save” some songs, and then make new albums by combining them with singles that hadn’t been placed on previous albums.
 That’s how we got American albums that didn’t even exist in England, especially…Something New and Beatles VI.